 Ten Travel Myths Busted

-Internet explosion and manifold options has really changed the way we travel.
-While earlier the vacations were dependent solely on the Travel agents, now everything from tickets, hotels and excursions are in control of the traveler.
-In spite of being so resourceful, informed and vigilant, we all have some preconceived notions about traveling.
-Time to burst few of these travel myths.
+The Internet explosion and manifold options have really changed the way we travel.
+While earlier the vacations were dependent solely on the Travel agents, now everything from tickets, hotels, and excursions are in the control of the traveler.
+In spite of being so resourceful, informed, and vigilant, we all have some preconceived notions about traveling.
+Time to bust a few of these travel myths.

 - If you think taking a sleeping pill during a long-haul flight will sort out your Jet lag, you are mistaken.
 Jet lag is not due to exhaustion or lack of sleep, but because your body clock has gone astray as you have crossed time zones.
 Sleep in flight only if it is night time at your destination city.

-- You get best currency rates from your bank at home.
-Fact is, local banks usually give a very bad conversion rate and even charges commission.
-Don’t get fooled by ‘no commission’, ‘no fees’ signs at airport.
+- You get the best currency rates from your bank at home.
+The fact is, local banks usually give a very bad conversion rate and even charges commission.
+Don’t get fooled by ‘no commission’, ‘no fees’ signs at the airport.
 Airports are the worst places to exchange currency, Surprisingly, most credit cards give the best conversions when used abroad, provided they do not charge any transaction fees.
-It is also observed that ATM machines are very good option to get local currency in foreign land.
+It is also observed that ATM machines are a very good option to get local currency in a foreign land.
 In case there is a transaction fee, try to withdraw in one go.

-- Duty free shopping is cheaper.
-Airports duty free are not really as cheap as we are made to believe.
-It has been observed that lots of the goods available in duty-free shops are priced higher than local retail shops.
-Dubai duty free is considered to be the best, but it is the biggest rip off.
+- Duty-free shopping is cheaper.
+Airports duty-free are not really as cheap as we are made to believe.
+It has been observed that lots of goods available in duty-free shops are priced higher than in local retail shops.
+Dubai duty-free is considered to be the best, but it is the biggest rip-off.
 The prices are generally 20% more expensive than the city malls.
-Still Dubai duty free is the most sought after and is always buzzing with long queues.
-Alcohol and tobacco are the best bet for airport shopping, because they are heavily taxed.
-But still one should cross check.
-According to a study, Kuala Lumpur is the least expensive and Santorini is the most expensive airport for duty free
+Still, Dubai duty-free is the most sought after and is always buzzing with long queues.
+Alcohol and tobacco are the best bet for airport shopping because they are heavily taxed.
+But still one should cross-check.
+According to a study, Kuala Lumpur is the least expensive and Santorini is the most expensive airport for duty-free

 - Street food will make you sick.
-Just because food is being cooked in kitchen of air conditioned restaurant, it doesn’t mean it is healthy and safe.
-I have had the most delicious and fresh food from street stalls in Peru, Budapest and Mumbai.
+Just because food is being cooked in the kitchen of an air-conditioned restaurant, doesn’t mean it is healthy and safe.
+I have had the most delicious and fresh food from street stalls in Peru, Budapest, and Mumbai.
 You just have to make sure that the food is well cooked and cleanliness standards maintained.
-Look for busier stalls with the long lineups, as that means the food is fresh and tasty.
+Look for busier stalls with long lineups, as that means the food is fresh and tasty.
 Always avoid uncooked food while traveling.

-- You need international license to drive overseas.
-Countries like USA, Australia, United Kingdom, Germany, Switzerland, New Zealand allow you to drive in their country for limited period, if you hold a valid Indian license.
+- You need an international license to drive overseas.
+Countries like the USA, Australia, United Kingdom, Germany, Switzerland, New Zealand allow you to drive in their country for a limited period if you hold a valid Indian license.
 You really don’t need an International license while traveling to lots of countries.
-There might be some limitations, but they are not any hindrance if you are itching to go for a road trip.
+There might be some limitations, but they are not any hindrance if you are itching to go on a road trip.

-- Travellers nowadays change outfits for every location they visit.
+- Travelers nowadays change outfits for every location they visit.
 This is just not feasible.
-Most of the travellers repeat the same outfits and are not picture perfect.
+Most of the travelers repeat the same outfits and are not picture perfect.
 Who wants to carry that heavy luggage around anyway?
-After traveling for long periods, travellers are generally exhausted and disheveled.
-Majority of these pictures are misleading.
-So, stop comparing yourself to those beautifully photo shopped pictures on Instagram and Facebook and focus on the exquisite views and enriching experiences.
+After traveling for long periods, travelers are generally exhausted and disheveled.
+The majority of these pictures are misleading.
+So, stop comparing yourself to those beautifully photoshopped pictures on Instagram and Facebook and focus on the exquisite views and enriching experiences.